 Halong Bay is located in northeastern Vietnam and most travelers travel by bus from the city of Hanoi.
 The easiest way to get there is by booking an organized boat tour, which most likely will include transportation from Hanoi.
 There are TONS of options ranging from day trips to overnight stays so you really have to do a little research to figure out what kind of trip YOU want.

 My number one priority in exploring Halong Bay was to have fun!
-I was traveling alone and wanted to live it up with young, international travelers so I signed up for the 3-night 2-day Halong Bay Castaways Tour.
+I was traveling alone and wanted to live it up with young, international travelers so I signed up for the 3-night 2-day Halong Bay Castaways Tour through Hanoi Backpackers Hostel – Downtown.
 Hands down this is the best option for 18- to 35-year-olds looking for an MTV Spring Break trip.
 It’s described as both “epic” and one of the “party wonders” of Southeast Asia – yep, it’s all true!
+BEWARE of online scams like this one.
+The safest way to ensure you’re on the real Castaways Tour is to do it directly through the hostel, not online.

 A bus picked up the gang of about thirty 20-somethings from Hanoi Backpackers Hostel – Downtown and took us on a 3 hour ride where we boarded the Halong Bay Castaway Tour.
 As soon as the boat started moving the drinking began.
 We played icebreaker games as if we were back at college orientation all while taking in gorgeous sites of limestone karst cliffs and islands.